NDSU-CS445-MR/Storyteller/README.md

 For a quick video tutorial click [here](https://youtu.be/m4qn-XmdMOM)

  ##### Creating a new project
  1.)
-After signing in to your google account go to the [firebase console](https://firebase.google.com/) and click "GET STARTED FOR FREE"<br />
+After signing in to your google account go to the [Firebase console](https://firebase.google.com/) and click "GET STARTED FOR FREE"<br />
  2.)
 Click on the "Add Project" tile and enter a name for your new project (name and location are arbitrary) then click the "CREATE PROJECT" button.<br />
  3.)
 Once the Project Overview page is loaded your new project has been created successfully.